Hurricane Ian veers toward Carolinas after pummeling Florida

 How hurricanes cause dangerous, destructive storm surges

-(Reporting by Brad Brooks; Additional reporting by Joseph Ax, Dan Whitcomb, Sharon Bernstein, Rich McKay, Brendan O'Brien and Scott DiSavino; Writing by Joseph Ax; Editing by Gerry Doyle and Mark Porter)
+(Reporting by Brad Brooks; Additional reporting by Joseph Ax, Dan Whitcomb, Sharon Bernstein, Rich McKay and Brendan O'Brien; Writing by Joseph Ax.
+Editing by Gerry Doyle)

 ((joseph.ax@thomsonreuters.com; 1-917-848-0813;))